 If you love quinoa, there’s no easier way to make it than in the Instant Pot.
-In just a few minutes, it’s perfectly tender and fluffy, ready to be put into a bowl with your favorite toppings.
+In just a few minutes, you can have perfectly tender and fluffy Instant Pot Quinoa, ready to be put into a bowl with your favorite toppings.

 If you haven’t cooked your quinoa this way, you’re doing yourself a disservice.
 I’m not kidding when I say it’s the fastest, easiest way to make perfect quinoa every time.
 In fact, it takes just 2 minutes of cook time.